 ArtsAutosBooksBusinessEducationEntertainmentFamilyFashionFoodGamesGenderHealthHolidaysHomeHubPagesPersonal FinancePetsPoliticsReligionSportsTechnologyTravel

-I learned that this road always leads to disappointment because relative musical talent is a subjective judgment.
+I learned that comparative mind always leads to disappointment because relative musical talent is a subjective judgment.
 Music one person may love, another person may hate.
 I found that I could only derive happiness from making music if I enjoyed making it and if someone - anyone - enjoyed listening to it.
 I found that judging my music against the music of others always led to sadness.

 Performance, I learned, is a two-way street.
 The musical performer outputs emotion encased in sound.
 The audience receives this emotion and reacts emotionally.
 The emotional reaction of the audience is transmitted back to the performer.
 This powerful cycle can be ecstatic when synergy is achieved between audience and musician.